elizabethdaly/simulating-data/README.md

 Myopia, hyperopia, and astigmatism are easily corrected by optometrists who prescribe glasses or contact lenses of the correct power.
 In recent decades, laser eye surgery has also become very popular as a way to permanently correct these refractive errors for suitable candidates.
 It does so by re-shaping the surface of the cornea, changing its shape, and therefore changing how light is refracted as it travels through the front of the eye.
 On the surface it seems like an attractive option, but it is permanent and not without its own risks.

 ### How is it quantified/corrected?
-All refractive errors are measured in units called Dioptres (D), which is the reciprocal of focal length f measured in metres: D = 1/f(m).
+Refraction is measured in units called Dioptres (D), which is the reciprocal of focal length f measured in metres: D = 1/f(m).
 For example, 1 D = 1/(f=1m), 2 D = 1/(f=0.5m), 3 D = 1/(f=0.33m) and so on.
 So a 5 D lens would focus light at 1/5 = 0.2 m.
+For a person with normal vision, the combined power of the lens and cornea is 60 D (meaning the human eye focal length is approximately 17 mm).
 The amount of myopia is quantified by the power of the lens required to correct it (move the best focus back onto the retina).
 Negative values are needed to correct myopia so a sort-sighted person might have a prescription of -2 D perhaps.
 Conversely, a person with hyperopia (far-sighted) will have a positive prescription.
-For a person with normal vision, the combined power of the lens and cornea is 60 D (meaning the human eye focal length is approximately 17 mm).
 The severity of myopia is quantified as follow:

 | Degree    | Amount (D)    |
 | :---------|:-------------:|